kacarscadden/CompBioLabsAndHomework/indepProject/CARSCADDEN_IndependentProjectInfo.md

 Kelly Carscadden 2017

 ## Central question:
 How do different estimates of species' interaction niche breadth (the number or diversity of 'resource' species with which they interact) compare?
-Does considering the phylogenetic diversity of the 'resource' species change how wide a focal species' NB is considered to be?
+Does considering the phylogenetic diversity of the 'resource' species change how wide a focal species' niche breadth is considered to be?

 ## Context:
 Niche breadth is some measure of the range or diversity of resources a species uses or conditions it tolerates.
 Niche breadth is involved in numerous aspects of species' ecology and evolution including community assembly, species' vulnerability, and diversification, and because niche breadth is invoked across a wide body of literature, there are numerous ways of measuring a species' niche breadth.
-It remains unknown how many of these measures compare (particularly the more complex ones, which I aim to tackle next).
+It remains unknown how many of these measures compare (particularly the more complex ones, which I aim to tackle in the future).

 ## Methods:
 ### Niche breadth estimators